Troopers target texting drivers during holiday patrols - South Carolina Radio Network

-It’s all hands on deck for the South Carolina Highway Patrol this holiday travel week and troopers say they will not tolerate drivers who are texting behind the wheel.
+It’s all hands on deck for the South Carolina Highway Patrol this holiday travel week.
+Troopers say they will not tolerate drivers who are texting behind the wheel.

-“If we see you driving down the roadway, texting or sending an email, we’re going to stop you and potentially write you a ticket for it,” said Lance Cpl.
-David Jones with the South Carolina Highway Patrol.
+“If we see you driving down the roadway, texting or sending an email, we’re going to stop you and potentially write you a ticket for it,” Lance Cpl.
+David Jones said.

 “We’ve looked at the causation to a lot of crashes this year around South Carolina and often we see where distraction plays a big part in that,” he said.
 “We know that if we can get people to focus on the roadway, to put their smart devices down, or just simply limit their distractions in general, then we can reduce our crashes.”